ledgerwatch/eth_state/eth1x_def_part2.md

 }
 ```
 ### Solutions
-Proposed solutions should be targeted at the causes but may have side-effects (some solutions may be causes for other challenges, though perhaps less critical than the ones they are trying to address)
+Proposed solutions should be targeted at the causes but may have side-effects (some solutions may be causes for other challenges, though perhaps less critical than the ones they are trying to address).
+These side effects are shown as dotted lines.
 ```graphviz
 digraph solutions {
 rankdir=LR;